Run a Local Devnet

 The repository also provides tools and helpers written in Rust.
 If you want to explore the SDK:

-You’ll find additional examples and workflows, such as the faucet example, in that folder.
+• Take a look at additional examples and workflows, such as the faucet example.

 Use the CLI

-For a CLI-based approach to interacting with the VSL node (e.g., sending transactions, querying data), refer to our Run Commands with CLI guide in the docs.
+For a CLI-based approach to interacting with the VSL node (e.g., sending transactions, querying data), refer to our Run Commands with CLI guide.

 You can also check out the VSL-CLI repository for up-to-date setup and usage instructions.